top of page

 What is the best way to get lacing and cells in resin?

-There's more to resin art than just pouring and curing it to a flawless, glass-like finish.
+There's more to than just pouring and curing it to a flawless, glass-like finish.
 Resin flow art can be... but it can also be so much more!

 Lacing and cells are just two of the many effects you can achieve.
 These are beautiful techniques, especially in ocean art, and you can learn how to do them here.
 The key to achieving lacing and cells is all in the product.
 You need a high-quality, slow-curing epoxy resin that won't set too quickly, giving you time to work with it and create your desired effects.